Diversified exposure to emerging markets, capturing value and growth

 Portfolio Attribution

-The Fund outperformed the Index in June 2025.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up growth, technical (price momentum), valuation, and corporate events factors were positive indicators in June, while competitive strength was a negative indicator during the month.
-Our top-down country/sector aggregate was a positive indicator.
-Macroeconomic and currency were negative indicators.
+The Fund modestly underperformed the Index in March 2026.
+We use both bottom-up “stock-specific” and top-down factor categories to forecast alpha for the stocks in the Portfolio’s investable universe.
+Our bottom-up valuation and competitive strength factors were positive indicators in March.
+Our growth, technical (price momentum), and corporate events factors were negative indicators.
+Our top-down macroeconomic, currency, and country/sector aggregate factors were negative indicators during the month.

 Investment Outlook

-The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
-These views and the Fund holdings and characteristics are subject to change.
+The market commentary expresses the portfolio managers' views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
+These views and any portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
-Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
-The reader should not assume that an investment in the securities identified was or will be profitable.
-Diversification does not protect against market loss.
-Current and future holdings are subject to risk.
+Any securities identified and described do not represent all of the securities purchased, sold or recommended for the Fund.
+Index returns assume reinvestment of dividends and capital gains, and assume no management, custody, transaction or other expenses.
+The reader should not assume that an investment in any securities identified was or will be profitable.
+MSCI has not approved, reviewed or produced this report, makes no express or implied warranties or representations and is not liable whatsoever for any data in the report.
+You may not redistribute the MSCI data or use it as a basis for other indices or investment products.

 Documents